Focal Places in Burlington

 One of the most unique features of Rock Point's natural communities is the calcium-enriched bedrock upon which they are founded - see more on the Champlain Thrust Fault to understand how this rock formation came about.
 The

 limestone and dolostone rock just at the surface supplies ample amounts of calcium to the soils above, that in turn allows for a unique set of plants to take root.
 Along the edge of the Rock Point peninsula, the Limestone Bluff Cedar-Pine Forest is the dominant community, with northern white-cedar (Thuja occidentalis) being the most common tree, along with white and red pines.
-Botanists come from throughout New England to view this unusual and beautiful community, the approximate location of which is shown on the map.
+Botanists come from throughout New England to view this unusual and beautiful community, which is shown on the map above.

 The cool air from the lakeside creates a moist microclimate in which some rare herbaceous plants grow, such as walking fern (Asplenium rhizophyllum) and purple clematis (Clematis occidentalis).
 Within the Temperate Calcareous Outcrop Community scattered throughout the Arms Grant Property you will find rare and beautiful plants like the yellow lady slipper (Cypripedium calceolus var. pubescens) and square goldenrod (Solidago squarrosa).
 Additionally, there are several plants that anyone working in the woods should know – these plants are indicators that the soils below are rich in calcium, an essential nutrient for plant health.
 If you are working in your sugarbush, for instance, you will want to look for these plants to indicate a potentially highly productive forest.
 Rich site indicator plants that can be found on Rock Point include the very handsome maidenhair fern (Adiantum pedatum), the basswood tree (Tilia americana), and herbaceous plants like Dutchman’s breeches (Dicentra cucullaria), large-flowered trillium (Trillium grandiflorum), hepatica (Hepatica acutiloba), wild ginger (Asarum canadense), and meadow rue (Thalictrum diocicum).